MarkAgimba/IP-Pitch/README.md

 # How it works

 * A user needs to sign up
-* A user the needs to sign in order to create,vote and post pitches
+* A user the needs to login in order to create,vote and post pitches.

 # Technologies Used
 * HTML5/CSS